SCastaneda/statistical-spam-detector/README.md

   options
 			train	will run the training cycle and output to training.txt (default) requires a spam.txt and nonspam.txt file
 			test	will run the test cycle.
-Requires a training.txt file words	will take in additional [args], and return probability of them being spam
+Requires a training.txt file, a test_spam.txt file, and a test_nonspam.txt file words	will take in additional [args], and return probability of them being spam
 ```